 The Florida Institute of Education provides statewide leadership to improve education at all levels by working collaboratively with Florida’s universities, community colleges, public schools, school readiness agencies, and communities to:

-Established in 1945, the University Press of Florida (UPF) ranks within the top third of publishing houses in the Association of American University Presses (AAUP) and is the second largest university press in the Southeast in new titles published.
-With 1,100+ titles in print and, at any given time, some 90 titles in production and 200+ additional titles under contract; the Press significantly enhances the scholarly reputation and worldwide visibility of the State University System (SUS).
-The press is a member of the AAUP and the Society for Scholarly Publishing.
+Established in 1945, the University Press of Florida (UPF) ranks in the top third of publishing houses in the Association of American University Presses (AAUP) and is the second largest university press in the Southeast in new titles published.
+The Press has 1,100+ titles in print and, at any given time, some 90 titles in production and 200+ additional titles under contract.
+UPF is a member of the AAUP and the Society for Scholarly Publishing.

-As a nonprofit publishing house, the Press operates as both a Type 1 Research Center in the SUS and as a publishing business.
-The director reports to the president of the University of Florida, who supervises the Press on behalf of the other SUS universities.
+A nonprofit publishing house, UPF operates as a Type 1 Research Center in the SUS and as a publishing business.
+The director reports to the president of the University of Florida, who supervises the UPF on behalf of the other SUS universities.
 An Editorial Committee, made up of faculty representatives from each of the ten public universities, determines whether manuscripts submitted to it meet the academic, scholarly, and programmatic standards of the Press.
-Richard Bizot, UNF professor of English and director of the Press, has the discretion to decide which of the manuscripts receiving the approval of the Editorial Committee will be published.

-The Press participates in the mission of the State University System through a publishing program that seeks to maintain the professional excellence of American university presses in general and to present the finest national and international scholarship in those academic areas in which we publish.
-UPF publishes scholarly books in the arts, humanities, and natural and social sciences—more specifically, in the areas of fine arts, American religion, Southern history, Latin American and Caribbean studies, literary criticism, Middle Eastern studies, environmental studies, archaeology, anthropology, natural history, horticulture, natural science, and space and technology.
-In recognition of the SUS’s educational outreach and public role, UPF also publishes books of general interest and significance for our region and our state.
+UPF is dedicated to advancing the professional excellence of American university presses by publishing the finest national and international scholarship the fine arts, American religion, Southern history, Latin American and Caribbean studies, literary criticism, Middle Eastern studies, environmental studies, archaeology, anthropology, natural history, horticulture, natural science, and space and technology.
+In recognition of the State University System's educational outreach and public role, UPF also publishes books of general interest and significance for our region and our state.